callrail/grapher-example/README.md

 #### Clone this Repository

 Once you have your CallRail API Key, you will want to [clone this repository](https://help.github.com/articles/cloning-a-repository/).
+In short, you will be copying the files for this project found on Github to your local machine, allowing you to make changes to this project without

 #### CD into the Created Directory